Funding and Eligibility

 Fees Only Award

-EU citizens who will not have lived in the UK for the last 3 years preceding the start of the studentship would normally be eligible for a Fees Only Award.
+EU citizens who will not have lived in the UK for the immediate 3 years preceding the start of the studentship but who will have been ordinarily living in an EAA country for at least the past 3 years, would normally be eligible for a Fees Only Award.
 Fees Only Awards only cover fees and research costs.
 They do not include stipend.
 Therefore, funding to cover living costs for at least 3 years will need to be sought from another source.

 Non-EU citizens who are not permanently settled in the UK (no indefinite leave to remain or permanent residency) and whose length of stay in the UK is or would be restricted by a visa (Tier 4) are not eligible.